quantixed/imagej-macros/README.md

 If you want to install manually, add the contents of `macros` and `scripts` to the corresponding directories in your Fiji/ImageJ installation.

-After installation, all macros can be found under the menu item called **Lab Code**.
+After installation, all macros can be found under the menu item called **LabCode**.

 ## Quick links